alfonso-torres/eng84_python_control_flow/README.md

         break
         # at this point when milk is found in the items iterating through the shooping_list the loop will stop
 ````
+- Use case:<br/>

-- Let's create a dict of our food bill so we can iterate through it using a `for` loop: <br/>
+Let's create a dict of our food bill so we can iterate through it using a `for` loop: <br/>
 ```` python
 food_bill = {
     1: {"name ": "James", "bill": "£1"},